 Much imagination is required at Çavuştepe.
 Unlike Van Castle, no subsequent kingdoms would rebuild atop the original foundations.

 But even if the ruins don’t blow you away, the hill provides excellent views of the surrounding countryside and mountains.
-Furthermore, Çavuştepe is an almost guaranteed escape from crowds and selfie-takers.
+Furthermore, Çavuştepe is an almost guaranteed escape from the crowds and selfie-takers.

 The main highlight of the Lower Fortress is the temple to the god Irmushini, immediately recognizable for the smooth basalt blocks at its entrance.
 The cuneiform inscription, the code of which was cracked by Mehmet Kuşman, commemorates the temple’s construction.